ZaarourOmar/WingtipTicketsSaaS-DbPerTenant/Learning Modules/Business Continuity and Disaster Recovery/DR-RestoreFromBackup/GeorestoreTutorial.md

 Leave the PowerShell window running in the background and continue with the rest of the tutorial.

-> Note: the catalog sync process connects to the active catalog via a DNS alias that is modified during restore and repatriation.
-This ensures that changes made to database and pool configuration in the recovery region are propagated to the original region during repatriation.
+> Note: It is important that configuration changes made in the recovery region are preserved after repatriation.
+To achieve this, the sync process connects to the catalog via a DNS alias.
+The alias is modified during restore and repatriation to always point to the active catalog.

 ## Restore tenant resources into the recovery region